drobati/alia-bot/README.md

 #### Steps to Set Up a Test Guild

+DiscordJS Guide has a great guide on this if you need a second reference [Setting up a bot application](https://discordjs.guide/preparations/setting-up-a-bot-application.html)

 1. **Create a New Discord Guild**:
     - Open Discord and click on the plus icon on the left sidebar to create a new guild (server).
     - Follow the prompts to set up your new guild.